Best LED Office Lights (2026 Guide)

 | Conference rooms | 30–50 fc | 300–500 lux |

 The standard for commercial offices.
-Drop into existing suspended ceiling grids for easy installation.
+Drop into existing suspended ceiling grids.
 Modern edge-lit panels are ultra-thin (under 1") and provide even, diffused light without visible hot spots.

 - Best for: Offices with drop ceilings